 The Family Court always puts the needs and welfare of children first, making child arrangement orders when parents can't agree.
-Our child custody lawyers are here to help if you need to apply for a court order.
+Our child custody solicitors are here to help if you need to apply for a court order.

 Child custody is a term used to refer to the arrangements made for childcare following a separation or divorce.
 This includes where the child should live, who will make decisions regarding the child’s day to day care, and how much time should be spent with each parent.